darkrenaissance/darkfi/doc/src/testnet/airdrop.md

 $ ./drk alias show
 ```

-Note: this aliases are only local to your machine.
+Note: these aliases are only local to your machine.
 When exchanging
-with other users, always verify that your aliases token IDs match.
+with other users, always verify that your aliases' token IDs match.

 # Minting tokens